sheoran/drsync/README.md

-# DSYNC
+# DRSYNC
-Directory Sync (dsync) helps you keep two directories separated by network in sync.
+Directory Sync (drsync) helps you keep two directories separated by network in sync.
  * A very thin wrapper around rsync
  * Built to keep a portable development environment in mind and is greatly inspired by tools like ```git```, ```mercurial```.
  * It have two way on demand sync.